scossu/lakesuperior/docs/about.rst

 Target Audience
 ---------------

-LAKEsuperior is for anybody who cares about preserving data in the long term.
+Lakesuperior is for anybody who cares about preserving data in the long term.

-Less vaguely, LAKEsuperior is targeted at who needs to store large quantities of highly linked metadata and documents.
+Less vaguely, Lakesuperior is targeted at who needs to store large quantities of highly linked metadata and documents.

 Its Python/C environment and API make it particularly well suited for academic and scientific environments who would be able to embed it in a Python application as a library or extend it via plug-ins.

-LAKEsuperior is able to be exposed to the Web as a `Linked Data Platform <https://www.w3.org/TR/ldp-primer/>`__ server.
+Lakesuperior is able to be exposed to the Web as a `Linked Data Platform <https://www.w3.org/TR/ldp-primer/>`__ server.
 It also acts as a SPARQL query (read-only) endpoint, however it is not meant to be used as a full-fledged triplestore at the moment.

-In its current status, LAKEsuperior is aimed at developers and hands-on managers who are interested in evaluating this project.
+In its current status, Lakesuperior is aimed at developers and hands-on managers who are interested in evaluating this project.

 Status and development
 ----------------------

-LAKEsuperior is in **alpha** status.
+Lakesuperior is in **alpha** status.
 Please see the `project issues <https://github.com/scossu/lakesuperior/issues>`__ list for a rudimentary road map.